 - Hiking Shoes: A good pair of hiking shoes to provide a better grip while climbing.

 Overall, our road trip adventure to Zion was incredible and amazing.
 I can’t tell you how many times I heard folks say these words again and again, “Oh Wow!”
 Although our visit took place during a holiday weekend, we planned for the worst.
 But we also hoped for the best and we feel we got the best.
-It was perfect weather, manageable crowds, comfortable lodging, met an interesting friend, and made unforgettable memories.
+It was perfect weather, manageable crowds, comfortable lodging, met an interesting friend, and made memories that will last a lifetime.
+Zion is just one of the stunning Mighty Five parks in Utah!

-Want to see more Utah parks?
-Check out Arches and Canyonlands!
+Want to see more red bluff cliffs, canyons, and parks?
+Check out more adventure in Utah!